clamytoe/clamytoe.github.io/content/scaling-values.md

 # Scaling Values

-Today while reading Data Science Algorithms in a Week, from packt, I came across the concept of rescaling values so that when measuring their distances they would be more relavant.
+Today while reading Data Science Algorithms in a Week, from packt, I came across the concept of rescaling values so that when measuring their distances they would be more relevant.
 The dataset consisted of "House Ownership":

 |Age|Annual income in USD|House ownership status|
 |:--|:-------------------|:---------------------|